 I prefer using mason jars because I like having the option to can it if I don’t have the refrigerator space.

 If you are canning, be sure your jars are sterilized before adding the moonshine to them.

 Fill your jars with moonshine being sure to leave at least 1/2 inch at the top.
 Wipe the rim of the jar with a clean towel.
 Add the canning lids.
 Screw on the outer ring.

 Submerge the jars into boiling water for anywhere from 10-20 minutes.
-Carefully remove jars from the water and allow to sit, undisturbed, for 24 hours on a counter lined with a towel.
-Check for proper seal; if a jar has not sealed well, it will need to be stored in the refrigerator.
+Carefully remove jars from the water and allow them to sit, undisturbed, for 24 hours on a counter lined with a towel.
+Check for proper seal; if a jar has not been sealed well, it will need to be stored in the refrigerator.

 I found a great tutorial on canning here: Water Bath Canning

 Always make sure you are following all safety guidelines outlined by the USDA when canning anything.